l7mp/learning-go/99-labs/03-splitdim/README.md

    func (db *localDB) Reset() error { nil }
    ```

-1. Create an actual in-memory database in `main.go`.
+1. Initialize the in-memory database in `main.go`.
 Declare the global variable `db` that will hold the database (it is global so that the HTTP handlers can access it):

    ``` go
    var db api.DataLayer
    ```

-   Then actually construct the database in the `main` function:
+   Then construct the database in the `main` function:

    ```go
    func main() {